José Pérez (actor): Social conscience and personal life

 As an adult, Pérez, described as "a very serious ... man who would rather talk Shakespeare and Chekhov than television", stated "I'm not in this for money" and "My goal now is to … make a statement".

-By the time he was 35, Pérez regretted the roles he had taken as a "member of a switch blade gang" as a youth, that he saw as reinforcing negative stereotypes about Latinos.
+By the time he was 35, Pérez regretted the roles he had taken as a "member of a switchblade gang" as a youth, that he saw as reinforcing negative stereotypes about Latinos.

 After Calucci's Department, Pérez was offered the part of Chico in Chico and the Man, but turned the role down because he considered the series to be insulting to the Mexican community.

 He saw his portrayal of the role of the character Juan in the movie Short Eyes as a chance to "say something as an artist that he [felt needed] to be said" and to "help right the image of Puerto Ricans on the screen."

 "We’ve never been given the characteristics of sensitivity and intelligence that are attributed to everyone else." [said Pérez] His role as the most humane character among a group of ... prison inmates ... belies that trite stereotype.
 Perez [felt] that Puerto Ricans are the "immigrants … being looked down upon" [at this time] "but I think ‘Short Eyes’ will help change all that."

 One reason Pérez took the role in On the Rocks was, having read about the Attica Prison riot, which had taken place a few years previously, he wanted to "speak for the guys inside.
 We got to walk a fine line … but maybe we can make a comment."

 Pérez was arrested twice himself.
 As a youth, he was driving without a license, and as an adult in Los Angeles he jaywalked on Hollywood Blvd.
 He had no identification on him and the officer questioning him did not believe he was "an actor from New York ... playing the role of God", so he spent the weekend in jail.

 Pérez almost gave up acting to start a trucking business with a friend after Does a Tiger Wear a Necktie? closed, because he was tired of the uncertainty and waiting tables to get by.
 Then he got the role in Two Gentlemen of Verona and his acting career continued.

 Pérez married Marion Levine in 1984.
 At that time he lived in Greenwich Village and had an apartment in Los Angeles.
 His parents still lived in the same neighborhood where he grew up, his father a cook and his mother a seamstress.